-Project Manager 2: (Prod issues; Lot of support to other teams) My team builds new feature while I am expected to support some of the other teams for whom we provide back-end services.
+Project Manager 2: (Prod issues; Lot of support to other teams) My team builds new features while I am expected to support some of the other teams for whom we provide back-end services.
 The requests coming from them is our top priority whenever it’s related to prod for them.
-The amount of work which comes from different teams vary and we cannot assign fixed bandwidth to deal with those issues.
+The amount of work that comes from different teams vary and we cannot assign fixed bandwidth to deal with those issues.
 Most of our Sprint we have one of these two situations

 - The sprint fails because we need to focus on supporting other teams.

 Project Manager 3: (Support work; Tickets) I have all the support work.
 The estimation has been a challenge most times.
-A bug takes a day or a week, all depends as the product I work for is huge and we have most of newer members.
+A bug takes a day or a week, it all depends on the product I work for is huge and we have most of the newer members.
 How can I make sure my sprints are successful and at the same time, we as a team don’t under commit?

 Project Manager 4: (Adaptive to more adaptive) My team hates too many ceremonies and processes.
-They think of having a lightweight process which is more adaptive over prescriptive, is much better.
+They think of having a lightweight process which is more adaptive over-prescriptive, is much better.
 All of them are experienced/committed and understand their roles and responsibilities.

 Project Manager 6: (Frequent priority shift) Our priorities changes very frequently.
 Many times we literally have to stop what we are working on and start something else.
-Getting new work done in next sprint doesn’t help as the work we are doing becomes useless even if that’s completed due to change in priority.
+Getting new work done in the next sprint doesn’t help as the work we are doing becomes useless even if that’s completed due to change in priority.

 Project Manager 7: (Customer or Sprint success) Our company’s top priority is to manage customers and their expectations while we always focus on velocity and sprint success.
 This becomes challenging as in order to manage customer priorities, we compromise Scrum priorities or vice versa.
 Both are not good ideas.
-In the first option, you are disregarding a process resulting in low team morale and unpredictable outcome.
+In the first option, you are disregarding a process resulting in low team morale and an unpredictable outcome.
 The later is not acceptable anyway 🙂

 Project Manager 8: (The product owner struggles) The PO struggles to lock down the requirements for a week.
-He keeps adding work to sprint throughout the week, changing existing requirements and even providing/updating acceptance criteria during the sprint.
+He keeps adding work to sprint throughout the week, changing existing requirements, and even providing/updating acceptance criteria during the sprint.

 Projects Manager 9: (Team experience or complex work) My team has challenges with breaking the requirements or estimating the work.
 The sprint success matters most to me (Why-Sprint-Success-is-Important).
 I end up being unhappy most times.